paulphilip96/MS3_CodingChallenge/README.md

 3. Finding an efficient way to store valid entries into the SQLite  database.
 Initially the entires were written to the database all at once in a for loop, however this method took about ~30 seconds to complete.
 To solve this problem I stored the entries to the database in segments through the 'addBatch()' method which significantly decreased the runtime.

 ## Additional Notes
 1. I did not include the output files in this directory to avoid conflicts when running the program.
-Some system processors will not allow Java while another file with the same filename in the same directory to be created or overwritten.
+Some system processors will not allow Java to create or overwrite a file while another file with the same filename in the same directory exists.
 Therefore only the three files needed to execute the program completely are included in this directory.
 2. I have written comments in my code to explain my thought processes and to simplify code assessment.